The Embodiment of Op Art in Space and Identity

 MA Fine Arts & Technology Studio Project, UiTM Jalan Othman

-On a personal level, The Embodiment of Op Art in Space and Identity is a metaphor of the artist’s dual nature through Op Art; a play between horizontal and vertical lines, shapes and patterns in various scales and details, in an indoor space using black and white.
+On a personal level, The Embodiment of Op Art in Space and Identity is a metaphor of my dual nature through Op Art; a play between horizontal and vertical lines, shapes and patterns in various scales and details, in an indoor space using black and white.

 It is meant to create disorientation, to make oneself find balance in a dizzying environment where it becomes confusing to determine whether the eyes are playing tricks thus affecting the body that is thrown off balance by the generated setting.
-Disorientation, in this piece is the artist’s personal question in asking herself, where does she stand in the current world as a female living in a box created by the society; expectations from the demanding voices that she needed to fulfil while at the same time tumbling over and trying to stabilise herself, keeping a solid foot on the ground and maintaining her own sense of independence, individuality and identity that she is constantly rebuilding and looking to establish.
-Who is she?
+Disorientation, is my personal question; where do I stand in the current world as a female living in a box created by the society; expectations from the demanding voices that she needed to fulfil while at the same time tumbling over and trying to stabilize, keeping a solid foot on the ground and maintaining my sense of independence, individuality and identity that I am constantly rebuilding and looking to establish.
+Who am I?
 Who are you?